 Customs regulations in Sweden

-There are different regulations about what you may import free of customs duties, depending on whether you are moving to Sweden from an EU country or a country that is not in the EU.
+There are different regulations about what you may import free of customs duties when you are moving to Sweden from an EU country or a country that is not in the EU.

 Customs regulations when you move to Sweden from an EU country

-If you are moving from Denmark or Finland to Sweden, you do not need to pay duty on your personal belongings, as there are no customs duties between EU member countries.
-Nor do you need to submit an import declaration.
+You do not need to pay duty on your personal belongings, as there are no customs duties between EU member countries, nor do you need to submit an import declaration (importdeklaration) for importing your removal goods to Sweden.

 If you are bringing a car or other vehicle when you move to Sweden, you must register the vehicle with the Swedish Transport Agency, and you must also notify the agency if you move from Sweden.